ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 For instructions, see the Ventoy documentation: [Start to use Ventoy](https://www.ventoy.net/en/doc_start.html).

 Ventoy is available for Linux and Microsoft Windows.

+### balenaEtcher

+[balenaEtcher](https://etcher.balena.io/) is a simple open-source USB stick writing tool.
+It's available for Windows, macOS and Linux.

+See the documentation at [etcher-docs.balena.io](https://etcher-docs.balena.io/).

 ### WonderISO